 You can use this information in your marketing and sales strategy to maximize sales.

-Our last but our favorite tip is to collaborate with other people with Facebook Shops.
-When you collaborate with others, you can increase the visibility of your products and increase your chances of making sales.
+Our last but favorite tip is collaborating with other people with Facebook Shops.
+When you collaborate with others, you can increase your products’ visibility and your chances of making sales.

 - Make sure they have an engaged audience.
 The more engaged audience they have, the better and more likely you’ll make sales.